Phil Simms: Early career: 1980–1986

 He was voted to the Pro Bowl and named Pro Bowl MVP as he led the NFC to a comeback win over the American Football Conference (AFC) by throwing three touchdowns.
 In 1985, he passed for 3,829 yards, 22 touchdowns, and led the Giants to 10 victories, the most for a Giants team since 1963.
 In a game against the Cincinnati Bengals during the 1985 season, Simms passed for 513 yards—the fifth most passing yards in a single game in NFL history.
 In 1986, he passed for 3,487 yards and 21 touchdown passes during a season in which the Giants won 14 games.
 In week 11, he completed a desperate fourth-and-17 pass to Bobby Johnson late in the game to set up Raul Allegre's game-winning field goal, which gave the Giants a 22–20 victory over the Minnesota Vikings.
 Simms later commented:

-On January 25, 1987, the Giants met the Denver Broncos in Super Bowl XXI.
+On January 25, 1987, the Giants faced the Denver Broncos in Super Bowl XXI.
 In the biggest game of his life, Simms had one of the finest performances in Super Bowl history.
 He completed 22 of 25 passes for 268 yards, setting Super Bowl records for consecutive completions (10), accuracy (88%), and passer rating (150.9).
 In addition, he threw 3 touchdown passes and his passer rating set an NFL postseason record.
 "This might be the best game a quarterback has ever played", Giants coach Bill Parcells later said.
 Two of the most famous plays from the game were the flea flicker to McConkey, and the touchdown pass caught by McConkey off of the fingertips of Giants tight end, Mark Bavaro.
-The Giants defeated the Broncos 38–20, and Simms was named MVP of Super Bowl XXI.
+The Giants defeated the Broncos 39–20, and Simms was named MVP of Super Bowl XXI.
 He is credited for being the first to use the phrase "I'm going to Disney World!" following a championship victory.